gapotchenko/adhoc-file-signer/README.md

 - **Client:** the `adhoc-sign-tool` command-line utility
 - **Server:** an HTTP service that performs the actual signing using a hardware token, HSM, or a certificate file

+`adhoc-sign-tool` can then be used in various build environments to sign produced files without disclosing the actual file signing material.